Implant Exchange Surgery After Reconstruction

-The most common reason for implant exchange is completing two-stage breast reconstruction, replacing a temporary tissue expander with a permanent implant.
-Beyond this, implant exchange may be recommended for:
+The most common reason is completing two-stage reconstruction: replacing a temporary tissue expander with a permanent implant.
+Beyond that, exchange may be recommended for implant rupture or shell failure, including silent rupture where the shell breaks without obvious symptoms; capsular contracture; animation deformity; implant malposition; or size and aesthetic dissatisfaction.

 - Fat grafting.
 Adds soft tissue coverage, camouflages implant borders, and improves contour.

 - Soft tissue support.
-Acellular dermal matrix (ADM) or specialized synthetic mesh can provide structural reinforcement and improve long-term implant position.
+Acellular dermal matrix or specialized synthetic mesh for structural reinforcement and better long-term implant position.

 - Capsulectomy or capsulotomy.
 Removing or releasing the existing scar capsule when contracture is present.

-Implant exchange is typically performed as an outpatient procedure with a straightforward recovery.
-Most patients return to desk work within two weeks and full activity within four.
-Drains are not always required, but when they are, they are usually removed within the first one to two weeks.
+Implant exchange is typically an outpatient procedure with a straightforward recovery.
+Most women return to desk work within two weeks and full activity within four.
+Drains are not always required; when they are, they usually come out within the first one to two weeks.

 Finding the right approach for you

-The right plan depends on why you are considering exchange, what your prior reconstruction history looks like, and what matters most to you.
-We carefully evaluate all of these factors before recommending an approach.
+The right plan depends on why you are considering exchange, your reconstruction history, and what matters most to you.
+For some women the honest answer is that exchange will not solve the underlying problem, and a different approach will.
+We evaluate all of it before recommending anything, because replacing an implant is easy, and improving a result is the actual job.

 Autologous Breast Reconstruction